 By recycling you plastic materials you actually help to raise the tonnages of recycled plastics available, and as the volume goes up economies of scale will make the commodity much more viable.
 Larger throughput improves economy of scale.
 This results in reduced unit costs and higher use of the recycled material by industry.

 In other words, help generate higher recycling volumes by separating your plastic waste, because it improves the economics of the recycling market.
+In the UK there will soon be plastic bottle return schemes where you can make money on returning your plastic bottles!

 Metals recycling, like glass, can go on indefinitely using the original materials time and time again.
+It’s a fact!

 After heating and melting, the material is re-constituted into a new product, and there is no known limit to how often that can happen without any deterioration of the metal content.